inveniosoftware/docs-invenio-rdm/docs/develop/architecture/index.md

 ### Why not X?

-InvenioRDM is a monolith application using something as old as an relational database system, thus we sometimes get asked questions like why not use microservices, why not serverless and why not use NoSQL, so here's an attempt to give some vague answers.
+InvenioRDM is a monolith application using something as old as a relational database system, thus we sometimes get asked questions like why not use microservices, why not serverless and why not use NoSQL, so here's an attempt to give some vague answers.